paduagroup/clandpol/README.md

 where atomic indices or/and a range of indices correspond to atomic types associating with this fragment in the `data.lmp`.
 In this example, NA, CR, CW, C1, HCR, C1A, HCW, H1 belong to the c2c1im fragment; C2, CS, HC, CT are from the C4H10 fragment and N3A, CZA, NZA are from the dca fragment.
 Thus, the script requires `c2c1im.zmat`, `C4H10.zmat` and `dca.zmat` structure files for the fragments.

-The `scaleLJ` script relies on several input files with fragment specification, structure files of fragments in common formats (`.xyz`, `.zmat`, `.mol`, `.pdb`), and the `pair.lmp` file with the original pair parameters of the non-polarizable system.
+The `scaleLJ` script relies on several input files for fragment specification, `fragment.ff`, `fragment.inp`, molecular structure files of the fragments (in common formats  `.xyz`, `.zmat`, `.mol` or `.pdb`) and on the `pair.lmp` file with the original pair coefficients of the non-polarizable system.

 Scaled epsilon (and sigma) values for LJ interactions are written to a `pair-sc.lmp` file that can be included in the LAMMPS input script.
-The parameters that were scaled are identified by a `~` character.
+The coefficients that were scaled are identified by a `~` character.
 The scaling coefficients used are also printed to the screen.
 If they are obtained by the prediction scheme, SAPT calculated values (if available) are shown only for the comparison.

-    Epsilon LJ parameters were scaled by k_pred parameter.
+    Epsilon LJ coefficients were scaled by k_pred parameter.
 Changes are marked with '~'.
-    Sigma LJ parameters were not scaled.
+    Sigma LJ coefficients were not scaled.
     ------------------------------------------
     Fragment_i   Fragment_j   k_sapt    k_pred
     c2c1im       c4h10          0.76      0.78